 Taughannock Falls Gorge Trail

-Once you’ve paid the vehicle admission fee, you can start your 3/4 mile walk along the gorge trail.
-It’s wide and mostly flat like this the entire way.
-There is a smaller waterfall just beyond this sign making for a perfect picnic spot.
+After paying the vehicle admission fee, you can begin your 0.75-mile walk along the gorge trail.
+The path is wide and flat and remains consistent throughout.
+Just beyond the sign is a smaller waterfall that makes for a great picnic spot.

 Along the gorge trail